Nice-Take/solar_long_term_timelapse/readme.md

 # Solar-Powered Timelapse Camera System
-* The code for this project is currently not public but the overview is*
+* The code for this project is currently not public
-* To interact with this currently deployed sample visit: https://nicetake.com/consolidated_viewer*
+* To interact with this currently deployed sample visit: https://nicetake.com/consolidated_viewer

 ## Project Overview